Atothendrew/bootcamp-simple-falcon-api/README.md

     ```

-## Step 6: Next Steps
+### Next Steps

-> Now that you have completed this demo of how to use Docker, spend the rest of the session containerizing the resources you created in the other bootcamp sessions.
+Now that you have completed this demo of how to use Docker, spend the rest of the session containerizing the resources you created in the other bootcamp sessions.

+### Outro

 > If you master the knowledge in this session you will have a solid foundation for building containerized apps in the future.
 We highly encourage you to containerize any project that you do from this point and on.